 What is a bogan?

-It’s the easiest way to explain what bogans are, to Americans.
+The easiest way to explain what bogans are, to Americans, is that bogans are the Australian equivalent to rednecks.
 On the other side of that coin, if you want to describe what a “redneck” is to an Australian you can simply tell them that rednecks are the American equivalent to bogans.
 Sure, there’s some nuance between “redneck” and “bogan” that inevitably gets lost in translation across the Pacific Ocean, but we’re talking in very broad brush strokes here.

 If you want to know what bogans are, the official definition of “bogan,” according to the Cambridge Dictionary, is “an insulting word for a person whose way of dressing, speaking, and behaving is thought to show their lack of education and low social class.”